Strong relationships are key

 It is the nature of our industry that we do business with a substantial cross section of customers, ranging from the largest retail corporations to small independent shop owners.

-As well as many hundreds of regional and local customers, we have 9 key customers managed at a global level: 7-Eleven, BP, Carrefour, Chevron Texaco, Couchetard, Exxon Mobil, Shell, Tesco and Walmart.
-Their very large businesses are mainly in the grocery, convenience and petrol station convenience channels.
+As well as many hundreds of regional and local customers, we work with key customers at a global level, Their very large businesses are mainly in the grocery, convenience and petrol station convenience channels.

 Our approach is based on building mutually beneficial relationships, characterised by integrity, with our trade partners globally, regionally and locally.